UniLogin/UniLogin/docs/source/tutorial.rst

 Parameters:
   - **JSON_RPC_URL** : string - JSON-RPC URL of an Ethereum node
   - **PRIVATE_KEY** : string - private key to execute registrations. `Note:` You need to have ether on it to pay for contracts deployment.
-  - **ENS_ADDRESS** : string - address of ENS
+  - **ENS_ADDRESS** : string - the address of an ENS contract
-  - **PUBLIC_RESOLVER_ADDRESS** : string - address of public resolver.
-For the Ropsten test network working public resolver address is ``0x4C641FB9BAd9b60EF180c31F56051cE826d21A9A`` and for the Rinkeby test network public resolver address is ``0x5d20cf83cb385e06d2f2a892f9322cd4933eacdc``.
+  - **PUBLIC_RESOLVER_ADDRESS** : string - the address of a public resolver.
+For the Ropsten test network a working public resolver address is ``0x4C641FB9BAd9b60EF180c31F56051cE826d21A9A`` and for the Rinkeby test network a public resolver address is ``0x5d20cf83cb385e06d2f2a892f9322cd4933eacdc``.

   Example ``.env`` file: